 The lowdown on Sebastian Vettel

-He scored points on his F1 debut at just 20-years-old and little over a year later he was a grand prix winner, claiming a popular first victory for Toro Rosso at a rain-hit Monza.
+He scored points on his F1 debut in 2007, aged just 20, and little over a year later he was a grand prix winner, claiming a popular first victory for Toro Rosso at a rain-hit Monza.

-The cheeky German, a practical joker, notched Red Bull Racing’s first win in China in 2009, and made history in 2010 by becoming the youngest champion in F1 history.
+The cheeky German, a practical joker, notched Red Bull Racing’s first win in 2009 as he finished second overall, and made history in 2010 by becoming the then-youngest champion in F1 history.

 He added a consecutive second, third and fourth titles before rule changes in 2014 eroded Red Bull’s superiority.